revbayes/revbayes.github.io/tutorials/relative_time_constraints/index.md

 Please execute the following command to perform Bayesian inference of the posterior distributions of branch lengths using a Jukes-Cantor substitution model on a single alignment with a fixed tree topology.
-The Markov chain Monte Carlo (MCMC) algorithm will be run for 30000 iterations.
-It will use the alignment `data/alignment.fasta`, and the substitution-like tree `data/substitution.tree`.
-The output will be a file `output/alignment.fasta.trees` containing the 30000 trees from the MCMC chain.
+The Markov chain Monte Carlo (MCMC) algorithm runs for 30000 iterations.
+It uses the alignment `data/alignment.fasta`, and the substitution-like tree `data/substitution.tree`.
+The output is a file `output/alignment.fasta.trees` containing the 30000 trees from the MCMC chain.

 ```bash
  rb ./scripts/1_mcmc_jc.rev